JoWestermann/smolyax/paper/paper.md

 The `smolyax` library provides interpolation capabilities for arbitrary multivariate and vector-valued functions $f : \mathbb{R}^{d_1} \to \mathbb{R}^{d_2}$ for any $d_1, d_2 \in \mathbb{N}$.

 It implements the Smolyak interpolation operator, which is known to overcome the curse-of-dimensionality plaguing naive multivariate interpolation [@barthelmann:2000].
-The implementation is based on JAX [@jax:2018], a free and open-source Python library for high-performance computing that integrates seamlessly with the Python ecosystem.
+The implementation is based on JAX [@jax:2018], a free and open-source Python library for high-performance computing that integrates nearly seamlessly with the Python numpy numerical computing ecosystem.
 Thanks to JAX's device management, `smolyax` runs natively on both CPU and GPU.
 While implementing Smolyak interpolation in JAX is challenging due to the highly irregular data structures involved, `smolyax` overcomes this by employing a tailored batching and padding strategy (described below), enabling efficient vectorization, scalability, and parallel execution.

 `smolyax` supports sparse grid [@bungartz:2004] interpolation nodes based on either Leja [@chkifa:2013] or Gauss-Hermite [@abramowitz:1964] node sequences and characterized by $\bsk$-weighted anisotropic multi-index sets